 According to research, curved treadmills or concave treadmills burn 30% more calories than motorized ones.
-If you burn 100 calories on a motorized machine or even outside, you will burn 130 calories in the same time using a curved treadmill.
+If you burn 100 calories on traditional treadmills or even outside, you will burn 130 calories in the same time using a curved treadmill.
 When it comes to workout routines, every calorie counts.

 The best budget curved treadmill on offer is the RUNOW Curved Treadmill.
 It doesn’t need any electricity, but it also tracks and records all necessary running data.
-It has the weight capacity of 287 pounds (130 kg), and a 30% incline capacity.
-The treadmill also enables you to run at you own speed.
+It has a maximum weight limit of 287 pounds (130 kg), and a 30% incline capacity.
+The treadmill also enables you to run at your own speed.

-The item’s weight is around 287 pounds (130 kg), and it its frame is made from alloy.
-The item’s dimensions are approximatel 67 by 67 by 32 inches, length, width and height respectively.
+The item’s weight is around 287 pounds (130 kg), and its frame is made from alloy.
+The item’s dimensions are approximately 67 by 67 by 32 inches, length, width, and height respectively.

 Featuring an LCD display, the treadmill provides all the necessary information the runner needs.
 The four types of adjustable resistance levels provide good training options for beginners and advanced users alike.